1

 Justification: Project utilizes an innovative delivery practice (e.g. Modular construction, 3D printing, etc.)

-Justification: Projects in jurisdictions that received and that conform to the community plan resulting from a DOLA Division of Local Government (DLG) planning grant in the past 5 years.
+Justification: Projects in jurisdictions that received and that conform to the community plan or resulting from a DOLA Division of Local Government (DLG) planning grant in the past 5 years, or in jurisdictions that have received grants from DLG programs, such as Strong Communities or More Housing Now, that are directly related to the project.

 Justification: Projects that provide a satisfactory answer that demonstrates a genuine commitment and realistic plan to build tenant equity and/or wealth.